 On the other hand, if the cost savings from the project continued for 6 years instead of 5, then the internal rate of return can be recalculated as follows:

 Internal rate of return = RATE(6,5000,-20000) Internal rate of return = 12.98%

-A business will always want to earn more that it has to pay for its capital (both debt and equity), and therefore the minimum hurdle rate required will be its weighted average cost of capital.
+A business will always want to earn more that it has to pay for its capital (both debt and equity), and therefore the minimum project hurdle rate required will be its weighted average cost of capital.
 As different projects will have different levels of risk, the hurdle rate will usually be higher than the weighted average cost of capital (WACC) by perhaps 3-5%, and will reflect the level of risk involved.
-Alternatively, the hurdle rate could be set at the rate at which the business can borrow from the bank or at the average 5 year return from a stock index.
+Alternatively, the minimum acceptable rate of return could be set at the rate at which the business can borrow from the bank or at the average 5 year return from a stock index.

 Chartered accountant Michael Brown is the founder and CEO of Plan Projections.
 He has worked as an accountant and consultant for more than 25 years and has built financial models for all types of industries.
 He has been the CFO or controller of both small and medium sized companies and has run small businesses of his own.
 He has been a manager and an auditor with Deloitte, a big 4 accountancy firm, and holds a BSc from Loughborough University.